2016–17 PCA Lectures & Special Events

-WSL's Parent Education Committee invites speakers to share their expertise in support of child development, parenting, and family life for parents and educators.
-Topics of interests include intellectual, emotional, and physical development.
+The Parent Education Committee of WSL's Parent Community Association (PCA) invites speakers to share their expertise in support of child development, parenting, and family life for parents and educators.
+Topics often include intellectual, emotional, and physical development as well as current trends in media, education, and parenting.
+The school also hosts distinguished musical groups and events.

-All talks are open to the public and held in the auditorium at the Waldorf School of Lexington unless noted otherwise.
-Tickets will be sold at the door space permitting.
-However, registration for the 2015–16 speaker series is strongly recommended.
+All talks and performances are open to the public and held in the auditorium at the Waldorf School of Lexington unless noted otherwise.
+Tickets will be sold at the door space permitting; however, advance purchase is strongly recommended.
 Seating is general admission.

 Waldorf Family Concert